tardis-sn/tardis-sn.github.io/content/gsoc/ideas.md

 **Project Length:** 350 Hours\
 **Difficulty:** Moderate\
-**Mentors:** Mark Magee, James Gillanders, Aoife Boyle, Yuki Matsumura, Sona Chitchyan\
+**Mentors:** Andreas Flörs, Aoife Boyle, James Gillanders, Mark Magee, Sona Chitchyan, Yuki Matsumura\
 **Description:** TARDIS generates synthetic observations of stellar explosions that can be compared to real observations.
 With such comparisons, we can learn more about the physical processes occurring and the conditions inside the supernova, including which elements and atomic transitions are dominant.
 TARDIS tracks the atomic transitions of interacting photons, level populations, etc. allowing the user to interrogate the physical conditions of the supernova.
 The goal of this project is to build a visual tool to represent this information for the user in Grotrian diagrams, which show different atomic levels of ions and transitions between them.
 An example is shown here from Boyle et al. 2017.
 Developing this tool will allow the user to more easily understand the important physical conditions of their supernova model.
 <img src="/images/Grotrian.png" alt="image" style="display: block; margin: 0 auto;width: 100%;padding-top: 5%;padding-bottom: 5%;">
 **Your first objective if you choose to accept the mission:** Run a TARDIS simulation and plot the fraction of neutral and singly-ionised silicon against velocity.